peter-james-allen/CV/README.md

 **Sitec Engineering Ltd.** (October 2015 to May 2017)
 Stress / FEA Engineer

-- Learnt python in my spare time and used it to streamline and automate processes
+- Learnt python in my spare time and used it to create tools that streamlined and automated processes at work

 **Sogeti UK** (September 2013 to June 2015)
 Stress / FEA Engineer